mattqdev/koalaz/README.md

 ## 🎯 Why?

 Because `lorem ipsum` is boring.
-Because `faker.js` is too serious.
+Because `faker` is too serious.
 Because your tests deserve to be adorable and absurd.
 Because koalas.

 ## 📥 Installation
 ```bash